Leadership for Global Industry Creation

 As the past two decades have shown us, in the tech space, there is often no runner up.

-There is (almost) no 2nd best Google search, no 2nd best Facebook/Instagram, no 2nd best mobile system.
-The number 1 winner takes almost everything, and the remaining 999 companies get to share the scraps.
+There is practically no 2nd best Google search, no 2nd best Facebook/Instagram (on the western market) and no 2nd best mobile system (anywhere).
+The #1 winner takes almost everything, and the remaining 999 companies get to share the scraps.
 This is one of the most important insights both when it comes to tech investment and leadership in tech companies.

 At Ericsson, with 2G GSM we beat Nortel's CDMA, Japan's PDC, iDEN and D-AMPS.
 With 3G WCDMA we beat EV-DO.
 With 4G LTE we beat Intel's WiMAX.
 In 5G IoT, NB-IoT / CatM1 is coming for Sigfox and LoRa.
 In each of those technologies, there were hundreds of tech companies that either had a “promising future” and were already “too big to fail”.
 We beat them all or won them over.

 In tech there are often only two outcomes - a giant success, or a monumental failure.
 Leadership in that environment is about realizing that it is better to be a smaller part in a big success than a big part of a failure.
-That means helping people up who are betting than me up rather than stabbing them in the back, because maybe they will help the bigger mission.
+That means helping people up who are better than me, rather than stabbing them in the back, because maybe they will help the bigger mission.